 A couple of my favorite interviews about soda and seltzer are this Experience Life piece about whether or not carbonated water is dehydrating (no it’s not), and this MyFitnessPal blog post about if it’s ok to drink sparking water daily (yes, it is).

 One of the best things about this drink is that it’s incredibly simple to make and serve.
-It’s perfect for a party of two (or one) but also for larger gatherings.
+It’s perfect for a party of two (or one), but also for larger gatherings.
 It’s an impressive cocktail that seems fancy but that you can make in just a minute while chatting with guests.
-There are some considerations with shaking, serving and garnish so I want to walk you through them here.
+There are some considerations with shaking, serving, and garnishing so I want to walk you through them here.

 You could have a fancy shaker….or you could use something else.
 Don’t feel like you need all the perfect bar equipment because you don’t.
 I honestly use a water bottle with a secure lid most of the time anyway and it works perfectly well.
 The secret ingredient here really is the ice because you want to shake it really hard to get that frothiness when you pour it into the glass.
 The ones I’m holding in these pictures have settled down already but I do love a good froth on a fresh drink.